Parametric Social Identity Injection and Diversification in Public Opinion Simulation

-To further illustrate how PSII improves population heterogeneity at the representation level, Figures~\ref{fig:scatter-llama}--\ref{fig:scatter-mistral} show layer-wise scatter plots of the final-token hidden states for 500 simulated agents across four different LLMs: Qwen2.5-7B, Qwen2.5-14B, LLaMA-3.1-8B, and Mistral-24B.
+To further illustrate how PSII improves population heterogeneity at the representation level, Figures~\ref{fig:scatter-llama}--\ref{fig:scatter-mistral} show layer-wise scatter plots of the final-token hidden states for 500 simulated agents across four different LLMs: Qwen2.5-7B, Qwen2.5-14B, Llama-3.1-8B, and Mistral-24B.
+We compare the baseline (prompt engineering + multilingual) with PSII, and visualize hidden states for a randomly selected question (Q112) via KPCA; each point represents an agent.
 Red points correspond to baseline methods, while gray points correspond to agents generated using PSII.
 We further quantify representation-level heterogeneity using a k-nearest-neighbor (kNN) radius metric, defined as the average distance from each hidden-state vector $\mathbf{h}_i$ to its $k$-th nearest neighbor, scaled by a factor of 100 for readability, where larger values indicate more dispersed and diverse representations.
 These visualizations indicate that baseline methods tend to exhibit clustering and lack of diversity in the higher-layer hidden states, manifesting the so-called \textbf{Diversity Collapse} phenomenon.
 In contrast, PSII maintains a more dispersed and structured distribution, better capturing the underlying heterogeneity in demographic and value attributes.
 Notably, this pattern is consistent across all four models, demonstrating the robustness of the PSII approach.

 Overall, these additional results reinforce the main findings: PSII not only improves distributional fidelity and per-item accuracy compared to baseline methods, but also preserves diversity and heterogeneity in the model’s internal representations, which is critical for realistic population simulation.